Spend the day cruising sand dunes in northwest Oklahoma with this guide to the best places to eat, stay and play.

 Another great overnight option is Gloss Mountain Outfitters, located about 15 miles southeast of the park.
 The on-site Cedar Haven Lodge can be rented either as a complete unit or in smaller sections, such as the basement only or main floor and loft, to accommodate groups of four or less.
 The lodge was built as a custom log home and offers a full kitchen, bar, living room and covered porches on all sides and levels of the home.

-Climb up the observation deck (link to 360 view) at Little Sahara State Park and enjoy a beautiful sunrise.
+Climb up the observation deck at Little Sahara State Park and enjoy a beautiful sunrise.
 Not only will you enjoy gorgeous views, but also the shaded platform offers bench seating and information on area history.
-Then, head into town where you can grab a bite to eat at the Hometown Cafe before venturing out to explore the town.
+Then, head into town where you can grab a bite to eat at the Honey Wheat Cafe before venturing out to explore the area.

 Experience a little Waynoka and Woods County history with a trip to the historic 1910 Harvey House and Santa Fe Depot complex, open Tuesday through Saturday.
 The buildings are listed on the National Register of Historic Places and house the Waynoka Air Rail Museum and a gift shop.
 Browse displays on the Transcontinental Air Transport (forerunner of TWA), Santa Fe Railroad and notable citizen Fred Harvey.
 With its location along the BNSF main line, the museum sees up to 100 trains pass by each day.
 Visitors will also spot a large model railroad, static diesel locomotive and a four-room, 1920s-era foreman's house.